Dog Training: Private Lessons vs. Group ClassesGet Started

 Advantages of Group Classes

 - Hear questions from other people, some of which you may also have, and some of which you may not have thought of yet

 - Sometimes there are group exercises that cannot be simulated at your home, such as your dog walking past all of the other dogs in class without becoming distracted.
 This can be a better representation of real life situations

 - Lower cost per session than private lessons

 - Classes are on a weekly schedule, which can be helpful for many people and dogs due to its regularity.
 With private lessons, you may not be able to get the dates and times that you want due to the trainer's schedule

-Ready to Transform Your Dog?
+Ready to Improve Your Dog's Behavior?